Learn Power BI Data Analysis Expressions (DAX) Functions

 Calculated Columns

-When you create a data model on the Power BI Desktop, you can extend a table by creating new columns.
+When you create a data modelling in the Power BI Desktop, you can extend a table by creating new columns.
 The content of the columns is defined by a DAX expression, evaluated row by row or in the context of the current row across that table.

 In data models for DAX, however, all calculated columns occupy space in memory and are computed during table processing.